 - Research the licensing requirements for the state in which you live.
 These differ quite a bit in terms of formal training and educational expectations, so this will likely influence the educational path you pursue.
 Most states require a master’s degree as the final step to practicing acupuncture independently.

-- Pursue an Associate of Science or Bachelor of Science degree as a precursor to formal acupuncture training at the master’s level.
-Bachelor’s programs aren’t very common; however, aspiring acupuncturists have the option of pursing three-year Master of Science programs after completing a two-year Associate of Science degree.
+- Pursue an Associate of Science or Bachelor of Science degree as a precursor to formal acupuncture education at the master’s level.
+Bachelor’s programs aren’t very common; however, aspiring acupuncturists have the option of pursuing three-year Master of Science programs after completing a two-year Associate of Science degree.

 - Consider acupuncture certification on a national level through the NCCAOM (National Certification Commission on Acupuncture and Chinese Medicine).
 Although this is elective in some states, it is more often than not a requirement for state licensure.